Efficient Private SCO for Heavy-Tailed Data via Averaged Clipping: Introduction

-\item {\bf(Theorem \ref{cccc})} We refine the non-private convergence analysis provided by Gorbunov et al. \cite{gorbunov2020stochastic} and propose a private mean estimator, whose error bound holds with high probability.
-This estimator reveals a trade-off between data utility and privacy, which also suggests the necessity of using the restarting technique in the strongly convex case. \item {\bf(Theorem \ref{NONS})} We propose a novel stepsize rule for clipped-dpSGD to handle the problems with H$\ddot{\text{o}}$lder continuous gradients and derive the first high-probability excess risk bound for stochastic convex optimization problems with heavy-tailed data.
+\item We also consider the gradient satisfies the generalized smoothness condition (i.e., H$\ddot{\text{o}}$lder continuous gradient).
+For this case, we derive a new high probability bound for DP SCO with heavy-tailed data and propose a novel tuning strategy of step size (see Theorem \ref{NONS}).
 Moreover, H$\ddot{\text{o}}$lder continuity implies the problem can be non-smooth and our analysis does not require it to hold on $\mathbb{R}^n.$ \end{itemize}